a-dog-and-a-lobster/dog-and-lobster-jekyll/docs/_posts/2024-12-17-Charlotte-Not-Her-Name.md

 Cannot ask the moon to stop waning \
 Cannot ask the sky to stop crying \
-cannot ask the Charles to flow south \
+Cannot ask the Charles to flow south \
 Cannot ask the mouth to swallow the truth \
 Cannot ask the Long Island Sound to take me whole \
 Cannot ask Mount Fuji to be mine and mine alone \